derrick-yu1/4-Bit-CPU/README.md

 8. STOP - Stop the clock.
 9. LOAD - Load the data stored in the address (operand) into the accumulator.
 10. BRLINKZ - If the zero flag of the ALU is 1, branch to a procedure that has the address stored in the operand of the instruction and load the return address (the instruction that the program was supposed to go to) into the return address register.
-11. JUMP - Jump to a instruction to the address stored in the operand of the instruction.
+11. JUMP - Jump to an instruction to the address stored in the operand of the instruction.
 12. STORE - Store the data in the accumulator to the address in the operand of the instruction.
 13. BRLINK - Branch to a procedure that has the address stored in the operand of the instruction and load the return address into the return address register
 14. OUTPUT - Load the data stored in the accumulator into the output register.